Saleslogix/argos-saleslogix/README.md

 * ESLint: `npm run lint`
 * LESSCSS: `grunt less`
 * Babel: `grunt babel`
-* Watch: `grunt watch` - Watches the src folder for changes and runs grunt babel automatically when a file is changed.
+* Watch: `npm run watch` - Watches the src folder for changes and runs grunt babel automatically when a file is changed.
 * Plus many more: http://gruntjs.com/plugins

 ### NOTICED TO CUSTOMIZERS